VERY IMPORTANT INFORMATION – All group tours depart from Bus Stand ZE, Waterloo Place, Edinburgh, EH1 3BQ (opposite Howie’s Restaurant).

 Where do your tours leave from?

-All scheduled tours depart from Bus Stand ZE, Waterloo Place, Edinburgh, EH1 3BQ.
-Click here for a picture, map and more details.
+All scheduled tours depart from Bus Stand ZE, Waterloo Place, Edinburgh, EH1 3BQ (opposite Howie’s Restaurant).
+See the departure stance, map and more details.
 Please arrive at least 15 minutes before your tour departs.
 Due to waiting restrictions we cannot delay departure times.
 It’s also only fair to those customers who have arrived on time that we leave on time.

 What happens if I am late or miss the tour?

 Refunds will not be issued to customers who are late / miss the tour / cannot find the departure point.
-To see our full Terms of Service click here.
+See our full Terms of Service.

 Do you pick up from my accommodation?